A Guide To Nicaraguan Food For Adventurous Eaters

 Mondongo is a hearty tripe soup, made from cow stomach or cow hooves, or both, which float around the bowl.
 If you strip off the hoof nail of a cow, the meat underneath is succulent and tender with a fine flavor.

 Somewhere along the line, the Spanish colonists also invented moronga, or pork blood sausage.

 Moronga has a delicate flavor, often made with the same chili congos that go into tamales.
 When fried, it goes well with fried eggs and gallo pinto.

 My favorite food in Nicaragua is cow’s tongue in sweet tomato sauce.
 It could be Spanish, but I’m not sure.
 It doesn’t appear to be common in either Honduras or Costa Rica.

 Speaking of sausage, there’s an excellent place in Managua called Bavaria Delikatessen.

-He opened Bavaria Delikatessen and produced first-rate sausage, cuts of meat, and sauerkraut.
-His son Karl went to sausage school in Germany and now makes the best sausage in Nicaragua – or Central America.
+He opened Bavaria Delikatessen with his son (also called Karl) and produces first-rate sausage, cuts of meat, and sauerkraut.
+This is the best sausage in Nicaragua – or indeed Central America.

 Bavaria Delikatessen now has two stores open in Managua.